notjacobjun/live_streaming_app/README.md

 # live_streaming_app
-A live streaming app made using Golang, WebRTC (Pion and Fiber), Docker.
+A live streaming app made using Golang, WebRTC (Pion and Fiber), and Docker.